 On August 31, 2006, the Swedish government hosted a Conference for Lebanon's Early Recovery in Stockholm.
 At that Conference, Lebanon received indications of support amounting to over U.S.\$900 million for humanitarian assistance needs and early recovery efforts, in the form of financial assistance, in kind contributions to specific reconstruction activities and others.
 This financial support allowed for the return of the quarter of the population that was displaced, and restored minimum capacity in terms of infrastructure, access to basic social services and income generating activities, pending full reconstruction.
-The Ministry of Finance estimates a total of U.S.\$613 million has been committed, of which U.S.\$289 million has been fulfilled.
+The Ministry of Finance estimates a total of U.S.\$909 million has been committed, of which U.S.\$647 million has been disbursed or otherwise fulfilled.

 In addition to Saudi Arabia, Kuwait and countries that contributed during the Stockholm Conference, many countries pledged their support to Lebanon.
-In total, and since the beginning of the July 2006 War, a total of U.S.\$2.1 billion has been pledged in grants (in addition to in-kind relief contributions that were sent during the July 2006 War,), of which U.S.\$1.6 billion has been formally committed.
+In total, and since the beginning of the July 2006 War, a total of U.S.\$2.1 billion has been pledged in grants (in addition to in-kind relief contributions that were sent during the July 2006 War,), of which U.S.\$2 billion has been formally committed.

-On January 25, 2007, the "International Conference for Support to Lebanon", known as the Paris III Conference and named after the late Prime Minister Rafik Hariri, was held in Paris at the invitation of the President of France.
+On January 25, 2007, the "International Conference for Support to Lebanon", known as the Paris III Conference (the "Paris III Conference") and named after the late Prime Minister Rafik Hariri, was held in Paris at the invitation of the President of France.
 It was attended by representatives of 36 countries and 14 multilateral and supranational institutions, including the United Nations, the EU, the World Bank, the IMF and the Arab League, and resulted in pledges of financial assistance to Lebanon of approximately U.S.\$7.6 billion.
 The Government is actively pursuing finalization and collections of these pledges.

-On April 9, 2007, the Executive Board of the IMF approved the provision of financial assistance to the Republic in the amount of approximately U.S.\$77 million in the form of Emergency Post-Conflict Assistance ("EPCA"), which has been disbursed to the Republic.
-The EPCA financial assistance is part of a package of assistance to the Republic resulting from the Paris III Donors' Conference held in January 2007.
+On November 14, 2008, the Executive Board of the IMF approved the provision of financial assistance to the Republic in the amount of approximately US\$37 million in the form of Emergency Post-Conflict Assistance ("EPCA").
+The amount approved adds to the U.S.\$77 million in Emergency Post-Conflict Assistance provided to Lebanon in April 2007 (which had already been disbursed).
+The EPCA financial assistance is part of a package of assistance to the Republic resulting from the Paris III Conference.
 The Memorandum of Understanding between the IMF and the Republic relating to the EPCA financial assistance contains certain indicative fiscal and privatization targets as well as certain reporting requirements.